 - 1/2 cup white caster sugar (100 grams)

 - 1/2 tsp ground Cinnamon

 - 1/8 tsp fine sea salt (a Dash)

 - 1 Tbsp cold Milk

-Next unroll the top crust over the pie dish, centering the design afterwards.
+- Next unroll the top crust over the pie dish, centering the design afterward.
 Trim the excess dough with a pair of scissors.
 Leave 1/4 hanging over the edge.
 Flour your fingers then press the edges together to form a seam.

 - Brush the backs of the heart cut-outs with water and stick them on the top of the pie crust to complete the design.

 - Dab a little butter on the pie filling through each hole in the pie crust.
 Brush the entire pie crust liberally with cold milk.
 This will help it turn a beautiful golden color.